MainulDip/JavaEveryday/java-lang-basic-104-AsynchronousJava.md

     assertEquals("Hello", result);
 }
 ```
-- ### CompletableFuture's runAsync and supplyAsync:
+- ### CompletableFuture's `runAsync` and `supplyAsync`:
-Static methods runAsync and supplyAsync allow us to create a CompletableFuture instance out of Runnable and Supplier functional types correspondingly.
+Static methods `runAsync` and `supplyAsync` allow us to create a CompletableFuture instance out of `Runnable` and `Supplier` functional types correspondingly.
 Both are functional interfaces that allow passing their instances as lambda expressions.

 The Runnable interface is the same old interface that is used in threads and it does not allow to return a value.